masesgroup/DDMChat/README.md

   - USER
   - ENCRYPTED

 ## Future developments
-This is the first public version of this project, more work shall be done to extend the configuration features and, on the user interface, to better manange message visualization on the message visualization area.
+This is the first public version of this project, more work shall be done to extend the configuration features and, on the user interface, to better manage message visualization on the message visualization area.
-Signing of every sent message, also plain text one can be auspicable in the near future, at the same time, user online status and persistence of the Contact list can be taken in account.
+Users online status should be taken in account.
-Improvement are needed on the channels management to take advanteges of the kafka and OpenDDS topic history.
+Improvements are needed on the channels management to take advanteges of the kafka and OpenDDS topic history.
-Last but not least still be managed the sending of audio, vidio, images, files and urls.
+Last but not least still be managed the sending of audios, videos, images, files and urls.

-Take a look at the issue section for requested fearures: **contributors are welcome**.
+Take a look at the issue section for requested features: **contributors are welcome**.